Guilherme-CA-Dias/knowledge-poc/README.md

 - Generate integration tokens for external app connections
 - Associate imported data with specific customers

-### Users Example
+### Contacts Example

 The template includes a complete example of importing and managing users from an external application:

-- User data model and TypeScript types
+- Contact data model and TypeScript types
-- API routes for user import and retrieval
+- API routes for contact import and retrieval
-- React components for displaying user data
+- React components for displaying contact data
 - Integration with SWR for efficient data fetching
 - Example of using the Integration.app client for data import